pradoz/Restful-API-Node-Express/readme.md

 Starting MongoDB from (my) terminal/cmd prompt:
 "C:\Program Files\MongoDB\Server\4.2\bin\mongod.exe" --dbpath="C:\Users\z p\Desktop\prog\data\db"

+# Interesting acronym I learned about:
 "create, read, update, and delete (CRUD) are the four basic functions of persistent storage.
-Alternate words are sometimes used when defining the four basic functions of CRUD, such as retrieve instead of read, modify instead of update, or destroy instead of delete." - wikipedia
+Alternate words are sometimes used when defining the four basic functions of CRUD, such as retrieve instead of read, modify instead of update, or destroy instead of delete." - Wikipedia